tstack/lnav/docs/source/formats.rst

 :duration-field: The name of the field that contains the duration of an operation.
 If a duration is available, it will be used to calculate time spans in the TIMELINE view.

+:duration-divisor: The value to divide a duration by to convert it to seconds.
+For example, if the duration field is in milliseconds, the divisor should be 1000.

 :src-file-field: (v0.14.0+) The name of the field that contains the source file name where the log statement originated.
 This field is accessible